PlasticRanger

 One of the most critical factors that need to consider is both the pipes handle heat and cold.

-PVC holds up well with high pressure, but the same can’t be said with hot water.
-The hot water running through PVC will affect it, making it unsuitable for hot water and drinking water.
+PVC holds up well with high pressure, but hot water can’t do that.
+The hot water running through PVC will affect it, making it unsuitable for hot and drinking water.

 Another disadvantage is that PVC is not flexible and needs connections to bend, making it more prone to leaks.
-Suppose the water in the pipes freeze; it will likely burst.
+Suppose the water in the pipes freezes; it will likely burst.

 On the other hand, PEX pipes handle hot water very well and retain some heat.
-If you’re using a lot of hot water, PEX is the right choice for you.
+If you’re using a lot of hot water, PEX is the right choice.
 Interestingly, PEX pipes will not burst even when water in the pipe freezes.

 Interesting Read – ABS Vs PVC | The Complete Guide

-Here, the PVC vs PEX debate gets heated and takes a more interesting turn, as the cost is a subjective factor.
+Here, the PVC vs PEX debate gets heated and takes a more interesting turn, as the cost is subjective.
 The cost of both types of pipes can differ substantially depending on the grade you choose for your application.
-Each of these options has a slight difference in their lifespan, which should consider the cost factor.
+Each option has a slight difference in its lifespan, which should consider the cost factor.

 By comparison, PVC pipes are easier to find and are cheaper.
 PEX pipes are usually similar to CPVC pipes, but you can also look for more expensive pipes, costing you as much as copper pipes.